ArtemReizer/book-store/readme.md

    Create a *book_store* schema and update the username and password in *application.properties* with your credentials
       **Congratulations, you've successfully set up and launched the Book Store API on your local machine!**

+## Postman Collection

+To simplify your experience, I've curated a Postman collection containing sample requests for different API endpoints.
+Feel free to download it [here](Book%20Store.postman_collection.json) and import it into your Postman workspace.
+This will enable you to swiftly initiate your testing and exploration of the Book Store API.
+Happy testing!

+## Challenges and Solutions

+During the development of the Online Book Store project, we encountered several challenges that shaped our journey in creating a robust e-commerce platform.
+Let's delve into these challenges and the solutions we implemented to overcome them.

+### Challenge 1: Data Modeling and Building Different Views

+**Issue**: Designing a flexible data model for books, users, orders, and categories while ensuring users only see necessary data.

+**Solution**: We utilized Spring Data JPA and Liquibase to create an adaptable schema.
+Additionally, we implemented a pattern Dto to present customized views of the data.

+### Challenge 2: Security

+**Issue**: Ensuring robust data security and user authentication to safeguard user information.

+**Solution**: We implemented Spring Security and JWT tokens, providing a secure environment and reliable user authentication mechanism.

+### Challenge 3: Exception Handling

+**Issue**: Systematically handling errors and exceptions to improve user experience.

+**Solution**: We developed a global error handler and custom exceptions, enhancing error reporting and ensuring a seamless user experience.

+## Video presentation of the project [here](https://www.loom.com/share/9b42f2edb5394992aa39f8715dd2c467?sid=ccf1222b-12fd-4e6e-a746-c32ffa940a21)

+## Conclusion

+The Bookstore API offers a robust framework for constructing a book-selling platform.
+Whether you're launching a new online bookstore or refining an existing one, this API streamlines the management of books, orders, and customers with great efficiency.

+We appreciate your interest in the Book Store API!
+Thank you!